KyleToohey/Twitch-Chat-Downloader-GUI/README.md

 **I have yet to do the steps to make this run outside of localhost or create-react-app, so the directions below are equivalent to how you would run it when developing a react app in this framework.
 This will be made easier in the future.**

 First, download this repository, and access the file '/src/client_info.json'.
 Then, go [here](https://dev.twitch.tv/login) and follow the instructions to get a client ID and secret.
 Put them in the corresponding fields in the JSON.
-Then, run the following commands:
+Then, run the following commands in command line:

 `node generate_token` <br>
 `npm install axios`